lupyuen/lupyuen.github.io/src/forgejo.md

 ![Read-Write Mirror OK with Pull Requests](https://lupyuen.github.io/images/forgejo-update.png)

-Forgejo won't auto-sync our repo.
+Forgejo won't auto-sync our Read-Write Repo.
 We wrote our own __Syncing Script__, that works without GitHub.

 (More about the Sync Script in a while)